State visit by Barack Obama to the United Kingdom

-From 24 to 26 May 2011, the President of the United States, Barack Obama, made a state visit to the United Kingdom with his wife, the first lady of the United States, Michelle Obama.
+From 24 to 26 May 2011, President Barack Obama of the United States made a state visit to the United Kingdom with his wife, Michelle Obama.
 He was received by Queen Elizabeth II and stayed at Buckingham Palace.
 The visit marked the second time a U.S. president had been invited for a state visit to the United Kingdom.
-The Obamas had previously met the Queen and the Duke of Edinburgh at Buckingham Palace during the G20 summit in London in April 2009.
+The Obamas had previously met Queen Elizabeth and her husband, Prince Philip, at Buckingham Palace during the G20 summit in London in April 2009.

 Schedule

 24 May

 President Barack Obama and First Lady Michelle Obama arrived in London in the morning of 24 May 2011 and met Charles, Prince of Wales and Camilla, Duchess of Cornwall at Winfield House before being taken to Buckingham Palace where they were greeted by Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
 The presidential couple then met with the Duke and Duchess of Cambridge inside the palace before joining the Queen, the Duke of Edinburgh, the Prince of Wales and the Duchess of Cornwall at the West Terrace.
 The President then received a royal salute and inspected the Guard of Honour formed by 1st Battalion Scots Guards.
 Gun salutes were fired in the Green Park and at the Tower of London to mark the occasion.
 After a private luncheon the presidential couple joined the Queen to view items from the Royal Collection.
 This was followed by an exchange of gifts between the presidential couple and Queen Elizabeth II and Prince Philip, Duke of Edinburgh in the afternoon, with the Queen and the Duke of Edinburgh presenting the President with copies of letters in the royal archives from U.S. presidents to members of the British royal family and gifting the First Lady with an antique brooch in the form of a rose made of gold and red coral.
 The Queen in return received an album documenting her parents King George VI and Queen Elizabeth's visit to the U.S. in 1939 while the Duke was presented with a custom-made set of Fell Pony bits and shanks and original horseshoes worn by recently retired champion carriage horse Jamaica.
 The Obamas also gifted the Prince of Wales a special selection of plants, seedlings and seeds from the gardens of Mount Vernon, Monticello, and the South Lawn of the White House, as well as jars of honey from the White House beehive.